Home

 Illustration of a PLATO camera: the optics are located in the tube, the protective shield at the top is intended to prevent stray light from entering the camera.
 Credit: PLATO Mission Consortium

 Six cameras each form a group whose fields of view are slightly offset from each other.
 The central field is covered by all 26 cameras, while the outer areas are covered by 18, 12 and six cameras.
-Stars in the central field are therefore measured with a higher photometric accuracy than those in the periphery.
+Stars in the central field are therefore measured with a higher photometric precision than those in the periphery.
 This large field, approximately 49° x 49°, corresponds to around 5% of the entire celestial sphere.

-A depiction of PLATO’s field of view can be seen here: Nascimbeni et al. A&A, 658, A31 (2022)
+A depiction of PLATO’s field of view can be seen here: Nascimbeni et al. A&A, 694, A313 (2025)

-The selection of the observation fields is based on a long and in-depth optimization process.
-For example, the stars had to be clearly measurable, i.e. no photometric impurities.
-Last year, the first observation field was selected, which PLATO will look at for a long time, more than a year.The selection of the fields is crucial for the mission in order to get the right stars in view.
+The selection of the target fields is based on a long and in-depth optimization process.
+In 2023, the first target field was selected.
+PLATO will observe it for a long time, more than a year.
+The selection of the fields is crucial for the mission in order to get the right stars in view.
+This target field is located near the star Canopus in the constellation Carina.
+A possible second

 Orbit